 This is a recipe for the famous Persian Kotlet.
-These are Turkey Kotlets (cutlets) and they are absolutely delicious.
+These are Turkey Kotlets ( turkey cutlets) and they are absolutely delicious.
 I used to use ground beef for this recipe but for the past several years I have been making them with ground turkey, and the result is lighter, crispier, and tastier kotlets!
-Iranians love their Kotelt and you will just have to try them to taste the reason for this national affection.
+Iranians love their Kotelt and you will just have to try them to see the reason for this national affection.
 I never get tired of eating these and I have eaten them all my life.
-But eating kotlet and even watching it being made time after time, doesn’t take the place of having a good recipe that works every time.
+But eating kotlet and even watching it prepared after time, doesn’t take the place of a good recipe that works every time.

 Add the ground turkey, grated onion, grated potato and egg to a large bowl

 Mix very well until all blended and resembles a thick batter

 Scoop 1/4 cup of the batter in the palm of your hand and squeeze the ingredient together

 Press the batter into an oval roll or a round ball